Timing Belt Replacement Cost by Car Make and Model (2026)

 Does a Honda Accord have a timing belt or timing chain?

-Four-cylinder Honda Accords from 1998 to 2012 use a timing belt.
-The 3.0L and 3.5L V6 Accords also use a timing belt.
-Post-2013 four-cylinder Accords switched to a timing chain that does not require scheduled replacement.
+Four-cylinder Accords from 1998 to 2012 use a timing belt.
+The 3.0L and 3.5L V6 Accords also have a belt.
+The 2013 and later four-cylinder switched to a timing chain with no scheduled replacement interval.

-Which cars are most expensive for timing belt replacement?
+Which cars are the most expensive for timing belt replacement?

-Audi, Volkswagen TDI diesel engines, and Subaru models with the DOHC EJ engine tend to be on the higher end because of longer labor times and tighter engine packaging.
+Audi, Volkswagen TDI diesel engines, and Subaru models with the DOHC EJ engine tend to run the highest because of longer labor times and tighter engine packaging.
+Expect $550 to $980 for those vehicles at an independent shop.

 Bottom Line

-Timing belt replacement cost ranges from around $280 on a simple Honda four-cylinder to nearly $1,000 on a German V6.
-Knowing your vehicle engine layout helps you set a realistic budget.
-Compare at least two quotes and confirm the kit includes the tensioner and idler pulley alongside the belt itself.
+Timing belt replacement runs from around $280 on a simple Honda four-cylinder to nearly $1,000 on a German V6.
+Engine layout is the main variable in that spread.
+Get at least two quotes and confirm each one covers the belt, tensioner, and idler pulley as a kit.

 Get real timing belt replacement quotes